The earth is burning - What about our climate?

 Climate change is making storms and droughts more likely and more severe, especially in the case of heatwaves.
 The Intergovernmental Panel on Climate Change has even been able to establish that the number of extremes is increasing disproportionately faster than the Earth is warming.
 Parts of the Earth could therefore become uninhabitable by the end of the century - especially around the equator - and cause many people to lose their homes and have to flee.

 Global warming also removes moisture from the land and sea, which collects in the air and makes droughts more likely and more extreme.
-Precipitation in the form of rain or snow can be just as heavy, for example in July with the floods in NRW, Rhineland-Palatinate and Bavaria.
+Precipitation in the form of rain or snow can also be heavier, for example the flooding in NRW, Rhineland-Palatinate and Bavaria in July.
 According to the IPCC report, droughts will increase particularly in the Mediterranean region and in western North America, but also in western and central Europe and in many parts of Africa.
 Only in northern Australia could droughts become less frequent.
 However, there is insufficient data available for many regions.

 6. ANIMALS AND PLANTS ARE AFFECTED